danielballan/nbexamples/README.md

 ```

 The intention is that `unreviewed_examples` is a globally-writable directory.
-Notebooks should be reviewed and promoted to a ready-only `reviewed_examples` or
+Notebooks should be reviewed and promoted to a read-only `reviewed_examples` or
 eventually purged.

 ### Development